 Sakhalin Island is one of the most interesting and controversial constituents of the Russian Federation.
 Formerly a part of Japan, during World War 2, tens of thousands of Korean laborers were taken to the island to work for the Japanese Empires war effort.
+Sakhalin truly is one of the most off the beaten track and unique islands on earth.

 Following World War 2, Sakhalin became a spoil of war and was given to the USSR along with the Kuril Islands, leaving the Koreans on the island stuck in a limbo that many remain in today.